decentralized-identity/didcomm-messaging/message_structure.md

 ## Message Structure

 DIDComm Messages are based on JWM (JSON Web Messages).
 A message has a basic structure that specifies the message type, id, and other attributes common to all messages.
+These common attributes appear at the top level of a DIDComm message, and are called headers.
 A message also includes attributes specific to the message type.
+Type specific message attributes are contained within the `body` attribute of a message.

 Prior to being sent to a recipient, the JWM is encrypted into a JWE according to the JWM spec.

 The following example shows common elements of a DIDComm Message.
 Further details and advanced usage are covered elsewhere in this spec.